PTSD Thoughts, Intrusive Memories, and the Shadows of Childhood Trauma

 PTSD thoughts are like shadows- a true story of PTSD, suppressed memories of childhood trauma, and learning to cope.

-When I told my friends about the time my three or four-year-old sister locked herself in her room, I paint them a picture.
-Rachel, stubborn and fearful, on one side of the door.
-My mother, on the other hand, trying to explain that all she has to do is turn the handle.
-I’m somewhere in the background, the omniscient narrator, not quite two decades later.
+When I told my friends about the time my three or four-year-old sister locked herself in her room, I painted them a picture.
+Rachel, stubborn and fearful, was on one side of the door.
+On the other hand, my mother is trying to explain that all she has to do is turn the handle.
+I’m the omniscient narrator in the background, not quite two decades later.

 It’s a pretty picture, but it isn’t a real one.
 The truth is that my father was there, too, crouching in the hallway outside Rachel’s room, talking her through the panic that grips a child when their guardian can’t be there to assuage their fears.
 It’s a benign memory, and still, I couldn’t quite paint the image of my father into the story I tell years after.
 I wouldn’t even give him a rough sketch.